Episcopal Diocese of Michigan ordains its first female and openly lesbian bishop - KTVZ

 Rt.
 Rev. Barbara Harris, who was ordained in 1989 in Massachusetts, was the Episcopal Church’s first female bishop, while Rt.
 Rev. Mary Glasspool became the church’s first lesbian bishop in Los Angeles in 2010, according to the Episcopal Church.

 Perry’s personal goal is to visit every single congregation that is part of The Episcopal Diocese of Michigan, she said.
-The diocese has 95 congregations in southeastern lower Michigan, and 18 of those are in Detroit, according to its website.
+The diocese has more than 70 congregations in southeastern lower Michigan, according to the diocese.

 “Jesus was always out and about and talking to people, people who were always on the margins,” Perry said, noting that she plans to do just this.

-Note: Correction: This story has been updated with the correct number of congregations in the diocese.